Arctic Circle & Northern Lights from Fairbanks: Dalton Highway Winter Tour

 Please note

-• This is a long day (around 12–14 hours) with several extended driving segments on remote roads.
-Pick-up is typically around 11:00 AM - 12:00 PM, with return to Fairbanks usually between 12:00–2:00 AM, depending on road and aurora conditions.
+• This is a long day (around 14 hours) with several extended driving segments on remote roads.
+Pick-up is typically around 11:30 AM - 12:00 PM, with a return to Fairbanks by 2:00 AM, depending on road and aurora conditions.

-• Most travellers can participate, but this tour is not recommended for guests with serious back, neck, or mobility issues, or for anyone who is uncomfortable sitting for long periods.
+• Most travelers can participate, but this tour is not recommended for guests with serious back, neck, or mobility issues, or for anyone who is uncomfortable sitting for long periods.

 • Guests must be able to step in and out of a van with limited assistance and walk short distances on snow/ice or uneven ground.